 For more information about ExpressRoute, see ExpressRoute documentation.

-Office 365, Dynamics 365, and any other Microsoft SaaS services are hosted in multiple Microsoft datacenters and can be accessed from any geographic location.
-The Microsoft global network has Microsoft edge point-of-presence (PoP) locations around the world where it can connect to an end user via their service providers.
+Microsoft 365, Dynamics 365, and any other Microsoft SaaS services are hosted in multiple Microsoft datacenters and can be accessed from any geographic location.
+The Microsoft global network has Microsoft Edge point-of-presence (PoP) locations around the world where it can connect to an end user via their service providers.

 For more information about the Microsoft global network, see Microsoft global network.